DavitBakhutashvili/DavitBakhutashvili/README.md

 ### I'm  a passionate React developer from Georgia.
 Welcome to my GitHub profile!
 I specialize in building interactive and responsive web applications using React.js.
 With a blend of creativity and technical expertise, I transform ideas into beautiful and functional user interfaces.

-Skills:  REACT / JS / HTML / CSS / TypeScript / GraphQL / Rest API / Apollo Client / Git / npm / Styled-components / SASS
+Skills:  REACT / JS / HTML / CSS / TypeScript / Angular / GraphQL / Rest API / Apollo Client / Git / npm / Styled-components / SASS

 🚀 Expertise & Services: